Practice and Resources

 Practice 6 - The Line of Intuition

-Learn more Artist Trainings, Exercises and Meditations in the book,
+Learn more Artist Training, Exercises and Meditations in the book,

 The book is also available in Europe on Amazon.de and other Amazon stores wordwide.

-“Fingerpainting for Advanced Humans” workshop, Inner Way LA, Los Angeles, CA
+“Fingerpainting for Advanced Humans” Artist Training workshop, Inner Way LA, Los Angeles, CA

 Further Recommendations for Reading…

 • True Perception: The Path of Dharma Art, by Chögyam Trungpa